RIKUTEC Richter Kunststofftechnik GmbH & Co.KG

-XI.
+XII.
 Existence of automated decision-making

 As a responsible company, we do not use automated decision-making or profiling.

-XII.
+XIII.
 Appendix 1: Definitions

 The Data Protection Policy of RIKUTEC is based on the terms used by the European legislator in the GDPR.
 Our Data Protection Policy should be easy to read and understand not only for the general public, but also for our clients and business partners.
 To this end, we would like to explain the terms used.
 The terms we use in this Data Protection Policy include the following: